jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Reprogramming a drone or hacking a terminal.

 ### Learning
-Knowing things—history, culture, religion, politics, and other academic topics—and the ability to study and learn.
+Knowing things-history, culture, religion, politics, and other academic topics-and the ability to study and learn.

 Examples:
 - Recalling an ancient legend or law.